Skip to main content

 • identify the necessary mitigation/design measures to ensure suitable internal and external noise targets are not exceeded.

-Reference should be made to current guidance such as: BS4142:2014+A1:2009 ‘Methods for rating and assessing industrial and commercial sound’, BS8233 ‘Guidance on sound insulation and noise reduction for buildings’, WHO Guidelines for Community Noise 1999; BS6272-1 Guide to evaluation of human exposure to vibration in buildings; ProPG Guidance: Planning & Noise (2017) and IEMA Guidelines for Noise Environmental Noise Impact Assessment.
+Reference should be made to current guidance such as: BS4142:2014+A1:2009 ‘Methods for rating and assessing industrial and commercial sound’, BS8233 ‘Guidance on sound insulation and noise reduction for buildings’, WHO Guidelines for Community Noise 1999; BS6272-1 Guide to evaluation of human exposure to vibration in buildings; ProPG Guidance: Planning and Noise (2017) and IEMA Guidelines for Noise Environmental Noise Impact Assessment.

-Further guidance is contained in the Council’s Sensitive Uses Supplementary Planning Guidance.
+Further guidance is contained in the council’s Sensitive Uses Supplementary Planning Guidance.

-28. Odour Impact Assessment
+29. Odour Impact Assessment

 Policy